nick-prater/newstead-pre-school/content/policies/disciplinary.md

 # Final written warning #

-1. If the employee.s work or conduct fails to improve, or where the infringement is sufficiently serious, the manager will follow the same procedures as for issuing a written warning.
+1. If the employee's work or conduct fails to improve, or where the infringement is sufficiently serious, the manager will follow the same procedures as for issuing a written warning.
 If proven, a final warning, which will be in writing, will be given to the employee warning that any further misconduct will result in dismissal with appropriate notice.

 2. After a period of twenty-four months, if no further disciplinary action has been found necessary and the breach has been resolved, the warning will expire.